Reshat Bardhi: Life

-In May 2006 Dede Reshat received the President of the Governorate of Vatican City State, Cardinal Giovanni Lajolo, at the Mother Tekke in Tirana.
+In May 2006, Dede Reshat received the President of the Governorate of Vatican City State, Cardinal Giovanni Lajolo, at the Mother Tekke in Tirana.
 Among other things the Cardinal said, “Your excellency is the Bektashi Pope!”

 In June 2006 Dede Reshat hosted Turkey's Parliament Speaker, Mr. Bülent Arınç at the Mother Tekke in Tirana.
 He presented Dede Reshat with a plaque from the Turkish Parliament honoring his outstanding service in spreading peace and goodwill.
 In August 2006, Dede Reshat participated in the eighth World Conference of Religions for Peace held in Kyoto, Japan.
 There he met with some of the most prominent religious personalities in the world.

 In July 2007, Dede Reshat was received in Pristina by Bernard Kouchner, the French minister of foreign affairs.
 ON the occasion of the rebuilding of the Bektashi tekke in Gjakova.
 Dede Reshat was hosted by the Head of UN Acting Administration in Kosovo, Joachim Rücker.

 In October 2007, at the head a Bektashi delegation, Dede Reshat was received in Istanbul by the highest Islamic authority in Turkey, Imam Ali Bardakoğlu, as well as the mufti of Istanbul, Imam Mustafa Çağrıcı.

-In November 2007 Dede Reshat participated in the World Conference on Inter-Religious and Inter-Civilization Dialogue held in Ohrid, Macedonia.
+In November 2007, Dede Reshat participated in the World Conference on Inter-Religious and Inter-Civilization Dialogue held in Ohrid, Macedonia.
 He was heartily welcomed to this conference and received there by Nikola Gruevski, Prime Minister of the Republic of Macedonia.

 In June 2008, Dede Reshat was invited to Ankara by the supreme mufti of the Republic of Turkey, Imam Ali Bardakoğlu.
 There he attended the artistic ceremony of the Sufi music ensemble and prayer in the various mosques of Ankara.
 He was also received by leading Islamic theologians.

 Dede Reshat was decorated with the “Beacon of Democracy” medal and Golden Naim Frasheri award by the presidents of the Republic of Albania, and was an honorary resident of the cities of Tirana, Kruja, Kukës, Berat, Kavaja, Bulqiza, Gjirokastra, Mallakastra and others.

 In September 2008 Dede Reshat hosted a visit by Turkish Prime Minister Recep Tayyip Erdoğan.
 On October 13, 2009, Dede Reshat hosted a visit to the Mother Tekke by Noël Kinsella, Speaker of the Canadian Senate, during a visit to Tirana.

 Dede Reshat was a spiritual guide to thousands of Bektashis around the world.

 Bardhi underwent two heart surgeries in the United States, the first in 2000 and the second in 2004.
-After months of battling illness and exhaustion, al-Hajj Dedebaba Reshat Bardhi died shortly after 2:00 pm on 2 April 2011 in Tirana, at the age of 76.
+After months of battling illness and exhaustion, Reshat Bardhi died shortly after 2:00 pm on 2 April 2011 in Tirana, at the age of 76.